by Julie Coulter Bellon

 Zaya could only stare, her tongue thick, with tears clogging the back of her throat.
 It was over.
 The nightmare was over.
 Nodding was all she could manage and she didn’t protest when he put her in a fireman’s carry and they hustled toward the door.

-From her perch over his shoulder she lifted her head to see Saif spread-eagled on the floor, his hands zip-tied behind his back.
+From her perch over his shoulder she lifted her head to see Saif’s body on the floor.
+Rage filled her again.
+His death had been so easy.
+No suffering.
+No torture or threats or praying for death.
 Part of her wanted them to stop.
-To let her mete out some justice for everything he’d done to her.
-But the more part of her just wanted to be free.
+To somehow let her mete out some justice for everything he’d done to her.
+But it was over now and she just wanted to be free.
 To go home.